iresa-org/ngx-metric-prefix/README.md

 export class AppModule {}
 ```

-Or register `NgxImagelyModule` to a feature module with following code:
+Or register `NgxMetricPrefixModule` to a feature module with following code:

 ```ts
 import { NgxMetricPrefixModule } from '@iresa/ngx-metric-prefix';